xalt/xalt/docs/source/090_testing_xalt.rst

 --------------------------------------

 The generation of \*.json files part of XALT can be tested in a user account without any making any changes to the system level.
+These techniques can be use when trying to debug how XALT is working (or not working).
+Using the environment variable **XALT_TRACING** will give verbose output.

 **DO NOT USE THIS INSTALLED VERSION OF XALT** for your system.
 The **Config/rtm_config.py** file is designed for testing but not